subnetter/subnet-docs/docs/unp/messaging.md

 Once X2DH and DR session initiation is executed by the parties, they each have DR key-chains that enable them to exchange any number of messages between themselves with good security properties such as forward and backward security.
 All messages between A and B are protected using one-time symmetric message keys.
 See the [DR algorithm paper](https://signal.org/docs/specifications/doubleratchet/doubleratchet.pdf) for background and additional details.

-The algorithm is also designed to ensure that each of SA and SB would not be able to determine individually or individually have evidence that A is messaging with B without attempting and succeeding to obtain information via a collusion outside of SNP.
+The algorithm is also designed to ensure that each of SA and SB would not be able to determine individually or individually have evidence that A is messaging with B without attempting and succeeding to obtain information via a collusion outside of SUB.

 Informally, *SA knows that A wants to send a message via SB, but it doesn't know the final message destination B. SB knows that a message was received via SA on behalf of one of its clients (or itself), and is designated to its client B. However, it doesn't know A's identity.* In addition, this is achieved without scarifying message authentication for A and B. B can verify that a message from A was authored by A, and A can verify from B was authored by B.